 A short and comprehensible take home message of less than 50 words

 Conflict of Interest

-Authors should provide a conflict of interest statement.
+Authors should provide a conflict of interest statement ("There are no conflicts of interest").
 Submitting authors should ensure they act jointly with all co-authors to confirm agreement with the final statement.
 Any interest or relationship, financial or otherwise must be disclosed when directly relevant or directly related to the work that the authors describe in their manuscript.
 If the authors have no conflict of interest to declare, they must also state this at submission.

 The main text should be structured in introduction, sample and methods, results, discussion, conclusion.